marcvredenbregt/Mpluz-assignment/README.md

 ### Change of event handling (MP-003)

-The event listeners are now initiated in the Outputs via:
+The event listeners are now initiated in the `Outputs` via:
 `events.on('inputDisconnected', () => this.handleInputDisconnected());`

-With this solution there is alot of overhead as can be seen in the console at `OR-1 - Disconnecting`.
-Each output has its own listener.
-Please optimize the handling of events so that there is only one eventlistener per `Router`.
+With this solution, there is a lot of overhead as can be seen in the console at `OR-1 - Disconnecting`.
+Each `Output` has its own listener.
+Please optimize the handling of events so that there is only one event listener per `Router`.